strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 :Data type: Char[6]

 :Domain:
-  - Where the organisation is a PHN this code will be assigned by the Department of Health.
+  - A unique code assigned by the PHN.
-  - Where the organisation reports to a PHN the PHN will assign a unique code.

 ----------